 The term \indfour was coined in the early 2010's by the German government in order to foster and drive the so-called ``fourth industrial revolution'' (see~\cite{schwab2016} for details).
-This movement is driven by the need for higher flexibility in production, the operation of more adaptive machines, and a smarter, more autonomous way of operating machines, production lines, factories and even whole supply chains.
-This enables production paradigms like lot-size-one production, mass customization, but also the optimization of production not only per machine but on the entire value chain, eventually enabling new business and operational models as well.
+This movement is driven by the need for higher flexibility in production, the operation of machines that are more adaptive to the requirements of the production, and a smarter, more autonomous way of operating machines, production lines, factories and even whole supply chains.
+This enables production paradigms like lot-size-one production and mass customization.
+However, it also fosters the optimization of production scenarios not only per machine but on the entire value chain, eventually enabling new business and operational models as well.
 This vision gives rise to various other terms along with \indfour, like ``smart factory'' or ``cognitive factory''.

-However, \indfour is not only about production of products only, but its context is much wider.
-However,\ \cite{schwab2016} argue that this paradigm enables more innovative and revolutionary products per se by incorporating other technologies that are occurring simultaneously.
-These technologies include gene sequencing to nanotechnologies, renewables to quantum computing, and much more~\cite{schwab2016}.
+However, \indfour is not only about manufacturing of products only, but its context is much wider.
+Indeed,\ \cite{schwab2016} argue that this paradigm enables more innovative and revolutionary products per se by incorporating other technologies that are occurring simultaneously.
+These technologies include gene sequencing, nanotechnologies, renewables, quantum computing, and much more~\cite{schwab2016}.